linode/docs/docs/products/storage/object-storage/guides/aws-sdk-for-php/index.md

 ### Example

-Download the object "file.txt", stored within the bucket called "example-bucket", to a new file called "file.txt" in the same folder as your python script.
+Download the object "file.txt", stored within the bucket called "example-bucket", to a new file called "file.txt" in the same folder as your PHP script.

     $client->getObject(['Bucket' => 'example-bucket','Key' => 'file.txt', 'SaveAs' => 'file.txt']);